-Carolina Farm Credit has been blessed with another successful year.
+Despite the many stresses associated with the pandemic, Carolina Farm Credit has been blessed with another successful year.
 On behalf of the Board of Directors and staff, I would like to thank you for the contributions you have made to our success.
-I am pleased to report that our final net earnings as of December 31, 2019 exceeded \$38.7 million.
-These earnings generated a strong return on assets of 2.39%.
+I am pleased to report our final net earnings as of Dec.
+31, 2020, were \$50.2 million.
+These earnings generated a strong return on assets of 2.97%.
 Our core earnings remained strong and were boosted by a special patronage from our funding bank, AgFirst Farm Credit Bank.
-Our assets, which are primarily loans to our stockholders grew to \$1.68 billion, a record high.
-During the year, our credit quality improved, thanks to the good quality growth in loans that we achieved.
+Our assets, which are primarily loans to our stockholders, grew to \$1.76 billion, a record high.
+During the year, our credit quality improved thanks to the good quality growth in loans that we achieved.
 Capital remains strong, which positions the Association for future growth and to be a stable source of credit for your operations in the years to come.

 Operating as a cooperative allows us to share our success with you.
-Last April, we were able to pay a record cash dividend totaling \$24 million.
-The Board of Directors has once again approved a cash dividend based on 2019 earnings to be paid in April 2020.
-This will be the 32nd consecutive year that we have returned interest back to our borrowers through our patronage program.
-This program allows our profits to be reinvested back into the farming operations and local communities where we work and live.
+Last April, we were able to pay a record cash dividend totaling \$24.1 million.
+The Board of Directors has once again approved a cash dividend based on 2020 earnings to be paid in April 2021.
+This will be the 33rd consecutive year that we have returned interest back to our borrowers through our patronage program, which enables us to reinvest our profits back into the farming operations and local communities where we work and live.